Skip to content

 Fax: (08) 8927 5187

-This iPad application (App) was created for mental health and alcohol and other drug use intervention to assist therapists to deliver a structured, evidence based and culturally appropriate intervention to their Aboriginal and Torres Strait Islander clients.
+This iOS and Android application (app) was created for mental health and alcohol and other drug use intervention to assist therapists to deliver a structured, evidence based and culturally appropriate intervention to their Aboriginal and Torres Strait Islander clients.

 Australian Indigenous HealthInfoNet abstract